Matchroom boss Eddie Hearn has seemingly found a positive in the current climate as the world deals with the coronavirus pandemic.

 FURY vs WILDER III

-In regards to whether Hearn has a shot of landing Fury for Joshua, ‘The Gypsy King’ has spoken little about any third fight with Wilder since stopping him in seven rounds at the MGM Grand last month.
+Regarding whether Hearn has a shot of landing Fury for Joshua, ‘The Gypsy King’ has spoken little about any third fight with Wilder since stopping him in seven rounds at the MGM Grand last month.

 Las Vegas was set to stage again in July, but with the bright lights of the strip darkened for the first time in years, nobody knows when the trilogy may be completed.

-Both Fury and Joshua have mandatories due against Dillian Whyte and Oleksandr Usyk, which are almost certain to be given a few months of reprieve.
+Fury and Joshua have mandatories due against Dillian Whyte and Oleksandr Usyk, which are almost certain to be given a few months of reprieve.